 What are some of the distinctives of Second Baptist Church?

 Our Mission Statement expresses much about our congregation: We seek to be “a loving community transformed by Christ for unbounded service.”
 A passionate love of God, a spirit of harmony and a commitment to excellence pervade the congregation.
 Although we were founded in 1820, Second Baptist is still a very healthy, growing congregation.
 One book author, who recently researched growing Virginia churches, described us as possibly “the youngest old church in Virginia.”
 We have a very rich tradition of lay-led entrepreneurial, missional ministries.
 We have been significant in the formation of many important Baptist institutions.
 We are strong in all age groups, have multiple ministries and very deep commitment from our members.
-In 1967 we relocated from downtown to the west end of Richmond, where we have been blessed with many new members and wonderful facilities.
-Although we are an historic, moderate Baptist church, over half of our members come from non-Baptist backgrounds and have found Second to be a great church home.
-Vision 2013, our five year vision plan, is being worked on constantly, and guides our annual planning.
+In 1967 we relocated from downtown to the west end of Richmond, where we have been blessed with many new members and wonderful facilities, including our latest addition of a Children’s Ministry Building.
+Although we are an historic, moderate Baptist church, many of our members come from non-Baptist backgrounds and have found Second to be a great church home.
+2020 Vision is being worked on constantly, and guides our annual planning.

 How can I join Second Baptist Church?

 You can join by one of four ways: a.
 Baptism – Publicly professing your faith in Christ as your Lord and Savior during a worship service.
 Then, following Jesus’ example (Matt.
 3) and in obedience to his command (Matt.
 28:19), being baptized by immersion. b.
 Transfer of Letter – Presenting yourself for membership during a worship service, having made a profession of faith and being a member of a sister Baptist congregation. c.
-Statement of Faith – Presenting yourself for membership during a worship service, coming from a church of another denomination, (or having no current active church membership), and being a professing Christian who has, at some time, been baptized by immersion, sprinkling, or pouring. d.
-Watchcare – Presenting yourself for membership during a worship service, being a professing Christian who has, at some time, been baptized by immersion, sprinkling, or pouring, and wishing to become a formal part of this church without transferring your membership from another church.
-Watchcare membership is offered to temporary residents (ex., college students) who wish to maintain their membership at their home church but who wish to affiliate with our church in a more formal way than as “visitor.”
-(Watchcare members may not be church officers or vote in church business meetings.)
+Statement of Faith – Presenting yourself for membership during a worship service, coming from a church of another denomination, (or having no current active church membership), and being a professing Christian who has, at some time, been baptized by immersion, sprinkling, or pouring.
 All new and prospective members are encouraged to participate in our New and Prospective Members Orientation Class, but this is not a requirement for membership.
 Prospective members will often talk with the pastor before joining.